gdm413229/swwmgz_m/README.md

 Holding primary fire during the first few moments of altfire will throws the weapon away, armed and ready to explode if it hits anyone or anything.
 The blast area for this is pretty ridiculous.
 You can hold spare guns, by the way.

+### Candy Gun Bullets, replaces Cells, Runes

+The ammo for this beast.
+Mags don't pop up on embiggeners, only on the highest tier fabricator.

+In the world, you may find either spare bullets or full mags.
+Each seven bullets picked up will be automatically converted to a full mag in your inventory.

 ### Ynykron Artifact (slot 0), replaces BFG9000, Firemace, Wraithverge (arc)